 A House of Tailors by Patricia Reilly Giff – 1870s

 No one hates sewing more than Dina Kirk!
 Dina moves from her home in Germany to Brooklyn, where she wants to start her life fresh.
 Unfortunately, she finds herself back to sewing.
-I absolutely love this coming of age story, written from Dina’s perspectives.
+I absolutely love this coming of age story, written from Dina’s perspective.

 Manor of Secrets by Katherine Longshore – 1911

 In Downton Abbey era, Lady Charlotte seeks adventure and a life outside of her upper-class life.
 Janie, a kitchen maid, knows she’s capable of so much more.
 As the two’s worlds collide, adventures and secrets unleash!

 This was the book that inspired the PG-13 movie, about a horse and his owner throughout the battlefields of World War I.